Transport in Swindon: Historic

 The town of Swindon lies near a junction of two Roman roads which passed close to the site of the Roman fortified town of Durocornovium.
 Ermin Way passed to the east of the town and was the route from Corinium (Cirencester) to Calleva Atrebatum (Silchester).
 Secondly a road from Cunetio (Mildenhall, near Marlborough) joined the Ermin Way near Durocornovium.

 The ancient path of the Ridgeway passes to the south of the town.

 Turnpikes

 With the expansion of the quarries and also the introduction of the Turnpike Act (1706), the four main access roads into the town were turned into turnpikes between 1751 and 1775.
 These were joined by the Swindon to Faringdon road completed in 1757, and the Swindon to Marlborough road in 1761.

 Toll houses were also placed on the roads to Stratton St Margaret, Marlborough, Devizes, Wootton Bassett and Cricklade.

 Residents of Rodbourne Cheney and the Liddiard's came into Swindon via roadways that linked Shaw and Rushey Platt with the gate at Kingshill.

-The amount levied depended on the type of cart, the number of horses used and the width of wheels (as narrower wheels caused more damage to the road).
+The amount levied depended on the type of cart, the number of horses used and the width of the wheels (as narrower wheels caused more damage to the road).